iKenndac/new-blog/content/posts/2018-12-19-audioblog.md

 In fact, this post is on the audioblog!
 Why not give it a listen?
 I'm genuinely interested in hearing any feedback on audio quality, how I sound, if I manage to make the listening experience engaging, and so on.

-You can subscribe to the audioblog via [this feed](/audioblog.xml) — Apple Podcasts etc links coming soon!
+You can subscribe to the audioblog via links at the top of this post.

 [^1]: Title TBD.